|

 Chives are perennial plants and thankfully will re-bloom each season.
 Another great attribute of having them in any garden.
 A one-time planting that gives off beauty and herbs for the kitchen.

-This recipe is one of the first recipes I developed from my wonderful garden chives.
+This recipe is one of the first recipes I developed from my garden.
 One that convinced me that it was worth it to cut my lovely plant for.

 Some of the most simplistic foods have become not just my favorite things to make in my kitchen.
 But also the most requested meals for me to make for other people.
 From desserts to soups.
 I find that it is generally the most unpretentious of foods that catch people’s attention.